datastaxdevs/workshop-nosqlbench/_src_README.md

 - **bindings**.
 Each [_binding_](https://docs.nosqlbench.io/docs/bindings/) defines a particular recipe to generate a sequence of pseudo-random values.
 Emphasis is on the "pseudo", since bindings are (usually) _fully deterministic_, reproducible, mappings of cycle numbers to values.
 The sequence of "keys" produced as the the _rampup_ phase of key-value workload unfolds, for instance, is defined here by the `seq_key` binding.
 Bindings are defined using a functional compositional approach, starting from a set of available building blocks, and can generate values of many different data types.
 - **blocks**.
 Here, groups of "statements" (better: _operations_) are defined for use within scenarios.
 Within the body of operations, [bindings](https://docs.nosqlbench.io/docs/workloads_101/03-data-bindings/) can be employed (`{binding_name}`), which implies they will take values along the generated sequence as the cycle number unfolds; similarly, [template parameters](https://docs.nosqlbench.io/docs/workloads_101/09-template-params/) can be used (`<<parameter_name:default>>`, or `TEMPLATE(parameter_name,default)`) to be replaced according to settings passed through the command-line or when defining the scenario composition in the "scenarios" section.

-Try to track what happens when you invoke the `cql-keyvalue astra` workload/scenario _(Note: this focuses on the version 5 syntax)_:
+Try to track what happens when you invoke the `cql-keyvalue2 astra` workload/scenario _(Note: this focuses on the version 5 syntax)_:
 1. the _schema_ phase is invoked: it consists of running, with the `cql` driver, the blocks whose naming [matches the selector](https://docs.nosqlbench.io/docs/workloads_101/05-op-tags/#tag-filtering-rules) `tags==block:schema`.
 Also some parameters are passed to the execution. (_Note that the schema phase differs between an Astra DB target and a regular Cassandra target, while later phases do not_.)
 2. When _schema_ is over, the _rampup_ is started.
 This runs all blocks matching `tags==block:rampup`, and passes the parameters `threads` and `cycles`.
 The latter will preferrably read the value passed through command-line (look for `rampup-cycles=...` in the benchmark command you ran earlier), with a default.
 3. Running _rampup_ then entails running the block with the tag `block: rampup` (the tag is [automatically attached to the block](https://github.com/nosqlbench/nosqlbench/blob/main/adapters-api/src/main/resources/workload_definition/workload_structure.md#blocks) from its name).
 In the block, a [consistency level](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cqlsh_commands/cqlshConsistency.html) is defined, again using template parameters.
 The statement (or operation) that is repeatedly executed is an `INSERT` statement, which writes rows to a DB table: